Liz Halliday-Sharp

-Elisabeth Halliday-Sharp (born December 14, 1978) is an American equestrian, race-car driver and commentator.
+Elisabeth Marian Halliday-Sharp (born December 14, 1978) is an American equestrian, race-car driver and commentator.
 She was born in San Diego, California, and currently lives in Lexington, Kentucky.
 Before becoming a full-time equestrian, Halliday was the most successful female driver in the American Le Mans Series with six victories.
-Halliday has stated that her ambition is to become the first woman to win the 24 Hours of Le Mans race and to earn a spot on the United States Equestrian Team.
-In August 2024, Halliday suffered a traumatic brain injury during competition.
+Halliday stated that her ambition was to become the first woman to win the 24 Hours of Le Mans race and to earn a spot on the United States Equestrian Team.
+In August 2024, Halliday suffered a traumatic brain injury during equestrian competition.

 Career

 Equestrian: Three Day Eventing

 Halliday first rode horses when she was eight years old, and went to England as a pupil of William Fox-Pitt.
 Halliday is an eventer.
 She was a member of the Fallbrook Pony Club and the Southern California Show Jumping team, which finished third in the National Pony Club Championships.
 Her hopes of qualifying for the United States equestrian team for the 2004 Summer Olympics were dashed when she was eliminated in a jumping event.

 In May 2021, Halliday and her ride Deniro Z were named to the U.S. eventing team for the Tokyo 2020 Olympic Games.
 She was withdrawn shortly before the Olympics after Deniro Z got sidelined through injury.

 In 2024, Halliday was named as the travelling reserve for the U.S. eventing team at the 2024 Summer Olympics.
 After Will Coleman pulled out of the competition, Halliday and Nutcracker made their Olympic debut.

 On August 29, 2024, Halliday suffered a traumatic brain injury after falling during a cross country round at the USEA American Eventing Championships.
 Her horse, Shanroe Cooley was reportedly uninjured in the fall.

+In September 2025, Halliday reported that she was riding again in a therapeutic capacity.
+In 2026, it was announced Halliday would switch disciplines to Grade 2 para-dressage.
+Grade 2 is designated for riders with severe impairment in one or two limbs.